makeyouswag/makeyouswag/README.md

 My name is Dmitrii.
 I specialize in Python software development.
 Primarily work with Django and have some expertise in aiohttp & FastAPI.

-Here are some facts about me:

-- Enjoy philosophy and psychology
-- Creative and open-minded
-- Extremely communicative and adventurous

 ---

 ## My stack: